9 Low-Stress Jobs That Pay Well

 Art Director

 If you've got an eye for art, impeccable taste, and want a stress-free job, the career of an art director is what you should consider.
 You'll be able to work in every creative industry, like TV production, video game development, or even advertising.
 You'll be able to do what you love and occupy positions that won't take a toll on your mental health.
-All you will have to worry about will be making every project you're involved in eye-catching and aesthetic.
+All you will have to worry about is making every project you're involved in eye-catching and aesthetically pleasing.

 - Natalia Brzezinska, Marketing & Outreach Manager, PhotoAiD